When Plateaus Strike

 Lowe also points out that because pounds shed in the first few weeks of weight loss tend to be made up of about half water, people are often fooled into thinking they are reaching a plateau when, in fact, they're really just approaching a normal (read: slower) rate of weight loss.

-Five ways to tip the scale
+Four ways to tip the scale

 The good news: Whether the cause is behavioral, physiological or both, there are steps you can take to move past a plateau.
 First, strengthen your resolve to keep losing, then: